Peakboard/peakboard.github.io/content/_misc/en-version-history.md

 * CSV data source revised
 * XML data source revised
 * Excel data source marker added for selecting the data type
-* Device portal for Peakboard 2 boxes removed
+* Device portal for Peakboard 2 Boxes removed
 * License model extended by Peakboard Basic and revised for Professional and Enterprise
 * SharePoint data source documents of the main page are now available
 * Icons in Manage&Upload dialog updated